Cyt1xxx/Dev-journal-and-my-progress/README.md

 31.10.2025(3h)
 1. Woke up earlier , mastered hardly all misunderstandigs , challenged myself with a test , i had 2 tests about Trans.
 Isolation postgres , results were: 70%, 84%, still need to rainforce some knowledge.
 2. There are still some misunderstandigs , don't feel comfortable in some chapters, was distracted , don't followed todo plan ,skipped a lot
 3. Got the Serializable isolation level concept , now it is clear for me, I feel confident about most knowledge

+01.10.2025(Day off)